 61) Hailstones CAN Be Fatal And Kill You

 In general, hail storms produce hailstones a few millimeters thick, not even big enough to cause any significant damage.
-Most of us see it more as a novelty and enjoy lawns and roads being covered with a layer of these white icy balls.
+Most of us see it more as a novelty and enjoy lawns and roads being covered with a layer of these icy white balls.

-The important take-away here is to never underestimate a hailstorm and rather be safe and take cover underneath a structure with a solid covering.
+The important take-away here is never to underestimate a hailstorm and rather be safe and take cover underneath a structure with a solid covering.

 62) The Hidden Dangers Of Black Ice